RomaTk/docker-wraps/README.md

                         "readonly": "boolean", //optional
                         "nocopy": "boolean" //optional
                     }
-                ], // optional, volumes for run command "entrypoint": {
+                ], // optional, volumes for run command (it is only type=bind for now) "entrypoint": {
                     "tool": "string|null", //optional
                     "args": [